What Is a Ranula?

 How is a Ranula Diagnosed?

 To diagnose a ranula, your doctor or dentist will want to physically examine the affected area.
-They’ll take note of the color, shape, and texture of the bubble to help distinguish it from other lesions, such as a dermoid cyst or branchial cleft cyst.
+They’ll take note of the color, shape, and texture of the swelling to help distinguish it from other lesions, such as a dermoid cyst or branchial cleft cyst.

 Can a Dentist Diagnose a Ranula?